PureStorageGSE/Pure-CBS-Terraform-Modules/Deploy-CBS-Existing-Infra/README.md

 # Deploy CBS Into an Existing Azure Subscription with a specific resource group

-By Daniel Cave, Pure Storage, Global Services Engineering, March 2024
+By _Daniel Cave, Pure Storage, Global Services Engineering, March 2024_

 ## What does this code do

-This terraform code will deploy a CBS Array into an existing Azure Resource Group which contains a Vnet and four requisite CBS subnets.
+This terraform code will deploy a CBS Array into an existing Azure Resource Group which contains a Vnet and four subnets.

 ### If you want to route between your VNets from On Premise or another Azure subscription